 An actual Sunroom has framed walls, insulated floor ceiling and walls, windows, some sort of heating unit (small unit or otherwise) and normally sheetrocked.
 These costs add up quick.
 Installing windows around the perimeter of the room are expensive as well as the heating unit.
 We have the capability to build sunrooms but compared to the cost of a 3 season room, it is much more cost effective to build a 3 season room and heat it.

 3 season rooms, on average, cost about 20K to 30K less than sunrooms making it a smart buy when you want the room to be sealed in.

-Eze Breeze panels are the easiest, most cost-effective solution to sealing in porches.
+Sunspace panels are very similar to Eze Breeze panels but much better!
+They are the easiest, high quality solution to sealing in porches.
 Eze-Breeze units fill the gap between porch openings.
-Each Eze-Breeze unit has four sliding, clear vinyl panels that slide up or down behind a screened outer panel.
+Each Sunspace unit has four sliding, clear vinyl panels that slide up or down behind a screened outer panel.
 When completely open you have 75% screen.
 When they are closed, you have 100% protection from wind, pollen, and weather.?
 They also hold in heat!
 It only takes about 3 minutes to completely open or close the entire porch.
-Adding Eze Breeze panels to your porch makes it a “3 season room”.
+Adding Sunspace panels to your porch makes it a “3 season room”.

 Will I lose light by adding a roof to the back of my house?

-The long answer is: not usually as much as you might think.
-There two types of light.
-Ambient (reflected) light and direct light.
+The long answer is: Not usually as much as you might think… There two types of light: Direct light and Ambient (reflected) light.
 Most of the light that comes into the house is ambient light.
-This ambient light is still allowed in around the perimeter of the porch and into the house.
-Roofs will cut down on some of the direct light.
+Roofs will definitely cut down on some of the direct light but the ambient light is still allowed in around the perimeter of the porch and into the house.
 Actual sun position and movement will vary for property to property.
+Tall trees might also effect your light situation.
 If you’re worried about losing too much light, skylights will help get more light in the new room and ultimately, into the house.